qwbarch/mirage/README.md

 - [GeneralImprovements](https://thunderstore.io/c/lethal-company/p/ShaosilGaming/GeneralImprovements/) - Quality of life, as well as the option to disable player name tags (to make it harder to spot masked enemies).
 - [AsyncLoggers](https://thunderstore.io/c/lethal-company/p/mattymatty/AsyncLoggers/) - Increases performance by making logs write to another thread.
 Mirage already writes logs to a separate thread, but this is still good to have for other mods that you have.
+- [DramaMask](https://thunderstore.io/c/lethal-company/p/necrowing/DramaMask/) - Allows you to hide from masked enemies, and if you have mask textures enabled, you can troll your friends by looking identical to a masked enemy.

 ## Can I reupload the mod to Thunderstore?